AthkiaAdiba/stationery-shop/README.md

 - 🛠️ **CRUD Operations:** Full support for creating, reading, updating, and deleting products.

 - 🔒 **Secure Environment:** Securely manage environment variables with dotenv.
+- 🔑 **Token:** Refresh and access token are provided in login time.

 - 📦 **Error Handling:** Comprehensive error responses for better debugging and API usage.

-- 🗂️ **Categorization:** Filter products by categories, brands, and name range.
+- 🗂️ **Categorization:** Filter, searching products by categories, brands, name, and price range.

 - 🛡️ **Secure Database Operations:** Data stored and managed securely using MongoDB.

 - ⚙️ **Scalable Design:** Built to handle growing demands and datasets.
+- 💳 **Secure Payment Integration:** Secure payment integration has been implemented with **Shurjopay**.
+Users can order their chose products.

+- 🔒 **Bcrypt Password Hashing:** Bcrypt password hashing has been implemented To secure users password.
+- 👥 **Admin Role:** Admin role has been implemented.
+Only admin can add, update, and delete the product.
+Also admin manages orders and users.

 ## 🛠️ Technologies Used